funkybooboo/university/notes/chapter4.md

 > The PCB is typically stored in the lower address portion of the kernel stack, a secure memory area inaccessible to user processes, ensuring its integrity and protection.

 ### Multicore Programming (4.2)
+## Section 3.2 - Process Scheduling

+### Objective
+The goal of process scheduling is to keep the CPU and devices as busy as possible by maintaining a set of processes ready to run at any time.
+However, the specific goal can vary depending on the system environment.
+Examples:
+- On a **desktop system**, the objective may be to maximize performance.
+- On a **mobile device**, the objective could focus on conserving battery life.

+### Scheduler
+The scheduler is a key component of the operating system that selects which process to execute next and attempts to maximize efficiency based on the OS’s objectives.
+There are multiple algorithms for process scheduling (covered in Chapter 5).
+These algorithms determine the criteria and rules for selecting the next process to run.

+### Types of Processes
+- **I/O Bound Processes**: Processes that spend most of their time waiting for I/O operations to complete, with short bursts of CPU activity in between.
+  Examples include disk operations or network communications.
+- **CPU Bound Processes**: Processes that require extensive CPU time and tend to have long CPU bursts with minimal I/O activity.
+  Example: A process performing complex calculations.

+### Scheduling Queues
+- **Ready Queue**: Contains all the processes that are ready to execute and are waiting for CPU time.
+  It’s important to note that even though these processes are "waiting," they are not in the wait queue; they are ready to execute as soon as the CPU becomes available.
+- **Wait Queue**: Holds any processes that are waiting for a particular event, such as the completion of an I/O operation.

+### Process Migration Between Queues
+Processes move between these queues throughout their lifecycle based on various events.
+A typical process cycle includes:
+- Moving from the **ready queue** to the **running state** when it’s assigned CPU time.
+- Entering the **wait queue** if it needs to wait for an I/O operation.
+- Returning to the **ready queue** once the I/O event is complete.
+- A process might also terminate and exit the queues entirely when it has finished execution.

+### Context Switch
+- Occurs when the operating system switches from executing one process to another.
+- During a context switch, the OS must save the state of the currently running process in its **Process Control Block (PCB)** so it can be resumed later.
+- Context switching is pure overhead because it doesn’t perform any productive work and takes thousands of CPU cycles.
+The efficiency of context switching depends on hardware support (e.g., the number of CPU registers that need saving/restoring can vary by architecture).

+---

+## Section 3.3 - Operations on Processes

+### Process Creation
+In most operating systems, processes are created by other processes, forming a hierarchical or tree structure.
+The initial process is started by the operating system itself.

+### Viewing Processes
+- **On Linux**: `ps -A` lists all processes, while `top` shows running processes; finding specific processes may be challenging.
+- **Common process identifiers for initial processes**:
+  - **Linux**: Process ID (PID) 1 is typically **systemd**.
+  - **MacOS**: PID 1 is **launchd**.
+  - **Windows**: PID 4 is the **System** process, viewable using the `tasklist` command.
+- The `pstree` command on Linux displays the process tree structure, showing the relationship between processes.

+### UNIX Process Creation
+- **`fork()`**: This system call creates a new child process that is an exact duplicate of the parent.
+  - Return values of `fork()`:
+    - **< 0**: Error occurred during process creation.
+    - **== 0**: Return value in the child process, indicates it is the new process created.
+    - **> 0**: The parent process receives the PID of the child process.
+- **`exec()` Family**: Functions that replace the current process image with a new one; effectively running a different program within the same process context.

+### Process Execution
+The parent process may or may not wait for the child process to complete.
+This depends on how the parent manages the child process:
+- **`wait()`**: System call that the parent process uses to determine if and when to wait for the child’s completion.
+  - **Blocking Behavior**: The parent process waits until the child process terminates before continuing execution.
+  - **Non-blocking Behavior**: The parent process continues executing concurrently with the child process.

+### Process Termination
+A process can terminate itself or be terminated by its parent:
+- **Self-termination**: The process can call `exit()`, optionally passing an exit code (integer value) that indicates the reason for termination or status.

+- **Parent Termination of a Child**:
+  - Using commands like `TerminateProcess` or `Abort` (OS Specific), a parent can terminate a child process.

+- **Reasons for termination**:
+  - The child process is using too many resources.
+  - The child’s task is no longer needed.
+  - The parent process itself is terminating, causing cascading termination of its children.

+### Key Points
+- The child process shares copied data from the parent.
+- The `exec()` function replaces the current process image, so any code after `exec()` doesn’t execute unless it fails.

+### Return Status Values
+- The child process can return a status value upon exiting.
+- Use macros like `WEXITSTATUS` to extract the return value from the integer returned by `wait()`, as the status integer contains extra information.

 ### Multithreading Models (4.3)
 ### Threading Libraries (4.4)
 - **User Space Library**